Polish (Poland)English (United Kingdom)

 Home Page Foundation info

 The Lasting Memory Foundation was established in order to preserve the memory of the common history of Poles and Jews.
-Its establishment expressed a long-term foundation members’ engagement in collecting and spreading knowledge in order to preserve and commemorate places and events related to Poles and Jews.
-The fact also proves their willingness to help people whose families were killed for rescuing Jews and who are currently living in poor conditions.
+Its establishment expressed a long-term engagement of the Foundation members in collecting and spreading knowledge in order to preserve and commemorate places and events related to Poles and Jews.
+It also resulted from their readiness to continue giving aid to people whose families were killed for rescuing Jews and who are currently living in poor conditions.

-The establishment of the Lasting Memory Foundation enabled us to carry out more complex and effective actions.
+The establishment of the Lasting Memory Foundation in 2008 enabled us to carry out more complex and effective actions.
 We reach the unknown and nearly forgotten places and people, witnesses to the Holocaust.
-We discover the unmarked graves of Jews murdered during the Second World War, including the collective graves, which we preserve with memorial stones.
+We discover the unmarked graves of Jews murdered during the Second World War, including mass graves which we commemorate with memorial stones.
 We systematically supplement documentation of those places.
-The activities are held in cooperation with Rabbinical Commission on Cemeteries.
-We collect knowledge and pass it on to the young generations during special meetings in schools, which are frequently held with the participation of witnesses.
-Within the realm of our activity we maintain co-operation with the Chancellery of the President of the Republic of Poland, the Society of the Righteous Among the Nations and the Association of “Children of the Holocaust” in Poland.
+We collect knowledge and pass it on to the young generations during special meetings in schools, also with the presence of witnesses.
 Our lectures concerning the common history of Poles and Jews are delivered in culture centers, various associations and prisons.
 We collect unrecorded accounts regarding the assistance to Jews during the Nazi occupation.
-We also established co-operation with Yad Vashem Institute.
-Our Foundation provides financial and emotional help for more and more people whose families were killed for the assistance to Jews during the Holocaust.
-We also guide the groups in Memory places and organize memorial runs which follow the traces of martyrdom sites of Jews as well as their hiding places provided by Poles later recognized as the Righteous Among the Nations of the World.

 The aims of The Lasting Memory Foundation:

-• Documentation and spreading knowledge concerning the common history of Poles and Jews
+• Documenting and spreading knowledge concerning the common history of Poles and Jews

-• Spreading and deepening knowledge of the Holocaust
+• Spreading and deepening the knowledge of the Holocaust

-• Preservation of the unmarked sites of martyrdom and burial of Jews as well as preparing documentation of those places.
+• Commemoration of unmarked martyrdom sites and burial places of Jews as well as preparing documentation of those places.

 • Passing on historical knowledge to young generations, also in memorial sites and with the assistance of witnesses.

-• Collecting the accounts of the last living witnesses as the completion of Jewish community’s history
+• Collecting the accounts of the last living witnesses to the times of the war.

-• Reaching people who rescued Jews during the occupation and commemorating their brave acts
+• Reaching people who rescued Jews during the occupation and preserving their actions

 The Foundation Board:

 On the right: The Lasting Memory Foundation Vice President- Daniel Starzyński.
-The lecturer at the Jagiellonian University in Cracow, Doctor in Jewish Studies .
-The author of work concerning the creative activity of Szmuel Josef Agnon.
-Mr Starzyński has been visiting and photographing Jewish cemeteries for over ten years.
+A lecturer at the Jagiellonian University in Cracow, Doctor in Jewish Studies .
+The author of a dissertation concerning the creative activity of Szmuel Josef Agnon.
+Mr Starzyński has been visiting and photographing Jewish cemeteries since 1984.
 He also works as a guide in Auschwitz- Birkenau Museum in Oświęcim.

 Prawa autorskie do zamieszczonych na tej witrynie internetowej tekstów i zdjęć są zastrzeżone,